pabloprf/PORTALS-tutorial/docs/capabilities/tglf_capabilities.rst

 Read results from external TGLF run
 -----------------------------------

-When TGLF has been run in a folder ``folder_tglf_already_run`` outside of the PORTALS framework, one can also use PORTALS to look at the ouput results as follows:
+When TGLF has been run in a folder ``folder_tglf_already_run`` outside of the MITIM framework, one can also use MITIM to look at the ouput results as follows:

 .. code-block:: python

-    tglf = TGLFmodule.TGLF()
+    tglf = TGLFtools.TGLF()

     tglf.read( folder            = folder_tglf_already_run,
                input_profilesLoc = inputgacode_file,